HeoTaksung/Document_Clinical_BERT/README.md

       * Doc_BERT_LSTM

-         * Repeat the BERT (R-BERT) model as many times as the number of sentences
+         * Repeat the BERT model as many times as the number of sentences

-         * Collecting the CLS_token extracted through R-RERT
+         * Collecting the CLS_token extracted through the BERT

-         * LSTM
+         * Long Short Term Memory

          * Classifier

       * Doc_BERT_MEAN

-         * Repeat the BERT (R-BERT) model as many times as the number of sentences
+         * Repeat the BERT model as many times as the number of sentences

-         * Collecting the CLS_token extracted through R-RERT
+         * Collecting the CLS_token extracted through the BERT

          * Global Average Pooling